COVID In Colorado: All Veterans In Colorado Now Offered Vaccine

 AURORA, Colo.
 (CBS4) – The VA Eastern Colorado Health Care System says it can now offer COVID-19 vaccines to all veterans.
 They also opened a second walk-in clinic in Colorado Springs.

 The first mass vaccination site opened in March at 14280 E. Jewell Avenue in Aurora.
-Officials opened the second site on April 7 at 2260 E. Pikes Peak Avenue.READ MORE: Douglas County Opts Out Of Tri-County Health Order
+Officials opened the second site on April 7 at 2260 E. Pikes Peak Avenue in Colorado Springs.READ MORE: 'I'd Take My Kids With Me': Kaylee Messerly Threatened Harm Before Spending Two Nights In Frigid Temps With Daughters

+“We are able to vaccinate more individuals and were obviously really concerned about the individuals who live with our veterans so that’s why this is so important- so an entire household can be vaccinated and not just the veteran themselves,” said Chief of Pharmacy Dr. Nellie Flores.

-Walk-ins are welcome Monday-Friday from 8 a.m. to noon.READ MORE: Immersive Van Gogh Exhibit Debuts In Denver In September But Tickets Already Selling Fast
+Walk-ins are welcome Monday-Friday from 8 a.m. to noon.READ MORE: Denver Weather: Heavy Snow Hitting Eastern Colorado

 Officials say they’ve vaccinated more than 23,000 veterans so far.

 Veterans enrolled with VA ECHCS can text “Vaccine” to 53079 to self-schedule their appointment.
-They can also schedule an appointment during their next VA visit or by calling 888-336-8262.MORE NEWS: COVID In Colorado: Counties Join Partnership To Ease Back Into Fully Reopening
+They can also schedule an appointment during their next VA visit or by calling 888-336-8262.MORE NEWS: Loveland Police Respond To Federal Lawsuit Claiming 'Excessive Use Of Force' During Arrest Of 73-Year-Old Woman

 Veterans who are not enrolled with VA ECHCS, spouses, caregivers and CHAMPVA recipients who want a vaccine through this system are asked to sign up here: www.va.gov/covid-19-vaccine.